July 1 - July 23, 2021

 Lectures and discussions: Attend classes and conversations with Penn’s distinguished neuroscience faculty and participate in a journal club to discuss and develop presentations on peer-reviewed neuroscience literature.

-Lab access: Participate in hands-on laboratory activities to gain an introduction to experimental techniques.
+Lab activities: Participate in hands-on laboratory activities to gain an introduction to experimental techniques.

-Applications outside the classroom: Further your understanding of the brain in a fun and educational setting with related films and field trips.
+Applications outside the classroom: Further your understanding of the brain in a fun and educational setting with related films, discussion, and readings.
 Past trips have included visits to the Mütter Museum and the Franklin Institute.

 Prerequisites: One year of high school biology and one year of high school chemistry are required for application.